Online Coaching Overview

 Weight for Exercises

 Dependent on your training experience, I will provide the suggested weight for the exercises in your workouts; however, please use your discretion in what feels both safe and challenging.
-Using proper form is always of the utmost importance and efficiency.
+Using proper form with intentional control is always of the utmost importance and efficiency.
 If the weight feels too heavy or too light to complete the given sets/reps with, please adjust as necessary.

 Cardio